dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 To maintain best practices,  we enforce an input.
 Currently, we do not support overriding the default `base location` input but will consider it based on user feedback.

-In summary, dbt-snowflake does not support arbitrary definition of base_location for Iceberg tables.
-Instead, dbt, by default, writes your tables within a `_dbt/{SCHEMA_NAME}` prefix to ensure easier object-store observability and auditability.
+In summary, dbt-snowflake does not support arbitrary definition of `base_location` for Iceberg tables.
+Instead, dbt, by default, writes your tables within a `_dbt/{SCHEMA_NAME}/{TABLE_NAME}` prefix to ensure easier object-store observability and auditability.

 ### Limitations